 - Listing Summary

-- This book is the first sociological work that analyzes the identity, desire, and gender temperament of Chinese gay men in contemporary Chinese society and global culture from the perspective of "sexual citizenship."
-Large-scale ethnographic fieldwork, including 90 life stories from Hong Kong, London and mainland China.
+- This book is the first sociological work to analyze Chinese men who identify as gay within contemporary Chinese societies and global cultures from the perspective of "sexual citizenship."
+Its core material stems from the author's extensive ethnographic fieldwork conducted between 1996 and 2008, encompassing ninety life stories from Hong Kong, London, and mainland China.

 Shipping Fees and More